-What is Guardianship?
-Guardianship gives another person legal authority to make health care decisions, financial decisions, and property management decisions for people who are unable to make those decisions for themselves under guardianship proceeding.
-Note: This person must be categorized as an incapacitated person (IP).
+Guardianship grants an individual legal authority to make healthcare, financial, and property management decisions on behalf of individuals who are unable to do so themselves, typically categorized as incapacitated persons (IPs).
 With almost twenty years of experience as New York Guardianship Attorneys, the Law Offices of Inna Fershteyn, P.C. will help you if you are in need of legal assistance with your guardianship case or you need representation.
 Located in Brooklyn, we serve communities nearby, in Manhattan and the entire New York city area.
 To schedule an appointment at our firm call (718) 333-2394 or contact us today.

-In some instances, children under the age of 18 may be required to live with a legal guardian that is not their parent.
+In some instances, children under the age of 18 may be required to live with a legal guardian that is not their parent, prompting the need for a New York City guardianship attorney.
 Anybody who assumes legal guardianship of a minor has the responsibility of a legal parent.
 They must provide the child with food, housing, clothing, education, medical care, and any other basic needs.
 Guardianship of minors pertains to a legal relationship between a child under the age of 18 and an adult guardian.
 A guardianship doesn’t negate the legal relationship that exists between a child and their biological parents; instead, it co-exists with the relationship of the legal guardian.

 Guardianships can terminate according to the terms set in the guardianship agreement or automatically when certain events occur.
 Most of the time, an expiry date is not set.
 Generally though, guardianships last until one of the following: